 Cardinal bird, USA.

-Magnificent bird frigate, Antigua and Barbuda.
+Magnificent frigate bird, Antigua and Barbuda.

-Birds - symbols of different countries
+Birds - symbols different countries

 Peacock, India.

-Blue Jay, Canada.
+Blue jay, Canada.

 East African crowned crane.